zadealfalah/airQuality/README.md

 ## Future Work
 Some things which I would like to add on in the future include:
 - Clean up notebook, move images to data/miscImages or something to save but de-clutter.
+- Move functions to airCleaningFcts.py or something, call in from there for further de-cluttering of nb
 - Combining the large search space of the XGBoost model with HYPEROPT with sklearn's TimeSeriesSplit for a more robust model.
 The reason that this was not done in the first place was the time and cost of such an extensive search.
 It may end up being the case that a smaller space is defined for our search before this is done.
 - Creating a PowerBI or Tableau presentation.
 These are both technologies that I have used but don't have much to show for it.
 It could be nice to add some basic presentations with these to show competency.
+- Recreate sms.ols knowledge in sklearnForecasting with sklearn
+- Create optimization pipeline with MLflow to play around with it

 ## Data Citation
 https://archive.ics.uci.edu/ml/datasets/Air+Quality